Edrard/DDcascad/README.md

 # DDcascad
-Small jQuery plugin to creating depended dropdown menus from the base Object
+Small jQuery plugin to creat depended dropdown menus from the base Object